Qiaopi: History

-Early Qiaopi Trade
+Early qiaopi trade

-Shuike would sail to and from China delivering qiaopi physically “in person”.
-Delivery trips made by shuike were few and far between, trips were made every other year, but not more than once a year.
-As demand for qiaopi services surged and as trade routes became more established, shuike from Southeast Asia made trips more frequently, around “two to four times a year”.
-It has been highlighted that shuike from the Philippines made the journey to and from China much more frequently at “five or six times on average” a year.
-This was very dependent on the monsoon winds.
-In the case of Singapore, shuike would make use of monsoonal winds, sailing down to Singapore with the Northeast Monsoon “in December” and returning to China with the Southwest Monsoon “in June the following year”.
-The delivery fee for qiaopi would cost around 10 to 20 percent of the amount remitted in the qiaopi depending on distance and the amount of money sent.
-“The rate” would “decrease to around 3 percent” as the number of shuike increased, but ultimately, “the rate” “depended on the remittance's size and the distance to be travelled by the courier”.
-Sometimes no fees were charged for the delivery of qiaopi.
-This could happen when a shuike is delivering for “family and friends”.
-Other times, shuike known as “commercial shuike” appropriates the qiaopi money for business purposes.These shuike would then use the profits made from the business venture with the appropriated qiaopi money for the delivery of the remittance.
-Business ventures include “speculating on exchange rates” and selling overseas goods bought using qiaopi money in China for a profit.
-At the height of the qiaopi trade, “thousands” of shuike were plying this trade.
-Upon receipt of the qiaopi by the intended recipients, an acknowledgement would be sent back to the sender of the qiaopi.
-The acknowledgement of receipt of a qiaopi is called a huipi (回批).
-Apart from being a form of acknowledgement, the huipi also serves as a reply, it would be delivered back to the sender of the qiaopi conveying a message on how things are back home in the village.
-The shuike would “help write the huipi” after staying to “find out what was going on in the village” and passing “on news from abroad”.
+Shuike would sail to and from China delivering qiaopi in person.
+Delivery trips made by shuike were few and far between.
+Trips could be made every other year, but not more than once a year.
+As demand for qiaopi services surged and as trade routes became more established, shuike from Southeast Asia made trips more frequently, about two to four times per year.
+Shuike from the Philippines in particular made the journey to and from China much more frequently, on average five to six times a year, depending on the monsoon winds.
+In Singapore, shuike would make use of monsoon winds, sailing down to Singapore with the northeast monsoon in December and returning to China with the southwest monsoon in June.
+The delivery fee for qiaopi would cost around 10 to 20 percent of the amount remitted, depending on distance and the amount of money sent.
+The rate would decrease to around 3 percent as the number of shuike increased, but ultimately it “depended on the remittance's size and the distance to be travelled by the courier”.
+Sometimes no fees were charged for the delivery of qiaopi, such as when a shuike was delivering for family or friends.
+Other times, shuike known as “commercial shuike” appropriated the qiaopi money for business purposes.These shuike would then use the profits made from the business venture with the appropriated qiaopi money for the delivery of the remittance.
+Business ventures included “speculating on exchange rates” and selling overseas goods bought using qiaopi money in China for a profit.
+At the height of the qiaopi trade, thousands of shuike were plying this trade.
+Upon receipt of the qiaopi by the intended recipients, an acknowledgement would be returned to the sender.
+This acknowledgement of receipt of a qiaopi is called a huipi (回批).
+Apart from being a form of acknowledgement, the huipi was used to inform the sender about life in the home village.
+The shuike would help to write the huipi after staying for a time to learn about what was happening in the village and disseminate news from abroad.